nikolayhg/notes/future.md

 * [The Long Now Foundation](http://longnow.org/)
 * [DailyOverview](https://twitter.com/DOverview) - showing Earth from above to inspire the Overview Effect, highlight human impact, and change the way we see our planet.

+## Long Term Thinking

+transcending the everyday, the short term, the individual, the human, ...

 # Podcasts

 * [Exponential Wisdom – Podcast by Peter Diamandis and Dan Sullivan](http://podcast.diamandis.com/)